Hypnotherapy has emerged as a credible, evidence-based treatment option for sufferers of PTSD.

 An example of a PTSD trigger is anyone who has served in combat who may be walking down the street and hears a car backfire and reacts in a similar manner to when they were in a high-stress combat situation, re-experiencing the past as if it were happening right now.
 The trigger from the car backfire may cause this combat veteran to begin to sweat, feel his heart pounding, his breathing may increase rapidly and he or she may even find himself running for cover.
 The triggered PTSD veteran may begin to have flashbacks where intrusive memories flood their mind and they may, for some period of time, feel like they are actually right back on the battlefield

-Hypnotherapy in large part deals with unlocking the subconscious mind.
+Hypnotherapy, in a large part, deals with unlocking the subconscious mind.
 We must emphasize here that the main tools of the conscious mind are rational thinking, analyzing and judging.
 In contrast, the gifts of the subconscious mind are all located within our senses.
 The subconscious mind is a huge sensory vehicle consisting of the ability to experience our world through our senses: sounds, smells, tastes, visuals or pictures, and/or feelings.
 One way to locate what is stored in our subconscious in order to help an individual suffering from PTSD is to understand what the PTSD triggers actually are.

 HYPNOTHERAPY AND PTSD